 - Family-friendly recipe!
 My boys have been taking these to school for a while and loving them!
 Who am I kidding?
 I love them just as well.
 Oh, and don't forget the hubs.
 He is so obsessed with them as well!

-- Made with wholesome ingredients and go together easily.
+- Made with simple ingredients and go together easily.

-- A delicious healthy snack with no baking required.
+- A delicious snack with no baking required.

 These chocolate peanut butter energy balls take just a handful of simple ingredients to prepare.
 Here's what you need:

 - Oats: I like to use a base of old-fashioned oats.
-They are inexpensive and totally healthy.
+They are inexpensive and easy to find.

 - Peanut butter: My boys love creamy peanut butter, so I make these peanut butter snacks with it.
 Crunchy works really well though if you want to use it!